 Part 3: Corrosion by Flue Gases

 Part 3 of the VDI2035 focuses on the gas-related corrosion of metallic materials within a hot water heating system.
-This section specifically refers to the exhaust gas or flue gas system and is unrelated to system filling and water treatment.
+This section specifically refers to the exhaust gas or flue gas system.
+It is unrelated to system filling and water treatment.
 Although the VDI2035 does not cover this part extensively, it assumes that heating systems will follow previous regulations (specifically DIN EN 14336: 2005-01 and DIN EN 14868-2005), which states that heating system must be flushed and cleaned before the installation and usage of a water-based heating system.

-However, since the VDI2035 is considered a corrosion preventative system, compared to a reactionary one commonly used in the UK, there is no doubt that it is far more effective, less costly in the long-term, and significantly more effective environmentally friendly.
+However, since the VDI2035 is considered a corrosion preventative system, compared to a reactionary one commonly used in the UK, there is no doubt that it is far more effective, less costly in the long term, and significantly more effective environmentally friendly.

 Why is the VDI2035 an important standard in water heating?

 Many chemical engineers, particularly water and heating specialists, have come to accept that using chemicals for corrosion inhibitors inside water heating boilers has become unnecessary to prevent malfunction and system corrosion.